 HOW DO YOU AND YOUR PARTNER HANDLE CONFLICT?

-As a relationship coach and mediator, I’ve seen how much clarity couples gain once they discover their conflict styles.
+As a relationship coach, I’ve seen how much clarity couples gain once they discover their conflict styles.
 Drs.
 John and Julie Gottman, leading experts in relationship research describe three healthy conflict approaches:

 💭 1.
 Avoidant - Avoiders value peace and harmony.
 They prefer to sidestep arguments and may see conflict as risky or unnecessary.
 While this helps prevent tension in the short term, unspoken issues can build up quietly over time.